lalomorales22/parallax-i-need-a-spark/README.md

 5. ✅ The local node processes inference requests from the host

 **Important**: The client script now actually **joins the Parallax cluster** as a worker node.
 This is separate from just running the Electron UI - it makes your device contribute compute power to the distributed AI cluster.

+**Note**: Parallax automatically handles node port configuration.
+The node will auto-discover the schedulerand join the cluster.

 **Tip:** The dashboard shows your current mode (🟢 = HOST, 🟣 = CLIENT)